davenverse/shellfish/docs/tutorial/creating_cli.md

     )
   yield parsed
 ```
-In like the search functions, we load all the contacts from the file, and then we parse them to a `Contact` using the `traverse` method.
+Just like the search functions, we load all the contacts from the file, and then we parse them to a `Contact` using the `parseContact` method.

 The last function we need to implement is the `updateContact` function, be aware that this is the most complex function to implement, so we will break it down into smaller parts.

+`~/src/main/shellfish/contacts/core/ContactManager.scala`
 ```scala 3
 override def updateContact(
     username: Username